alanrjes/Survey-to-CSV/README.md

 ## Overview

-This application is a lightweight tool for collecting anonymized data from printed Likert scale surveys.
+This application is a simple tool for collecting anonymized data from printed Likert scale surveys.
 It can be used to generate PDF surveys, and analyze PDF scans of a generated template to aggregate the resulting data into a CSV file.

 It was developed for the purpose of gathering course evaluation feedback, following the observation that digital course evaluation forms result in a significantly lower participation rate than paper surveys.

 ## Installation

-TBD
+Not packaged for distribution.

+To use, must have Python 3 with the following packages installed:

+- tkinter
+- pdfkit
+- json
+- pathlib
+- pdf2image
+- cv2
+- numpy

+Create empty directories labled "out", "temp", and "templates" in same directory with python scripts.

 ## Usage